dsdiv0/WarhammerDictionary/README.md

 **Contributing**

 Contributions are welcome and greatly appreciated.
+You can help in a few ways:

+   Improve the scraper's logic by editing the **WarhammerScraper.cs** file.
-You can help by expanding the list of source pages in WarhammerScraper.cs or by improving the scraper's logic.
+   Expand the list of source pages in **WarhammerScraper.cs** to add more content.

 To contribute, please follow these steps: